flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 - The **System Bus**: connects the CPU, scratchpad and GPU.
 It's 128 bits wide.
 - The **Media Engine bus**: connects another group of components (explained in the next section).
 It has the same properties as the System Bus.
 - The **Peripheral Bus**: connects I/O, storage-related components.
-It's 32 bits wide.
+It's 32-bits wide.

 All three buses connect to the DDR controller, which is where the main RAM is found.